firefly-iii/docs/docs/docs/firefly-iii/faq/self_hosted.md

 ```

 That should tell you what you need to know.
 You can find update and upgrade instructions online for your web server.

+## Firefly III is very slow

+There are several reasons why this may be the case.
+Try the following suggestions.

+- From discussion [#5051](https://github.com/firefly-iii/firefly-iii/discussions/5051): Add `fastcgi_buffering off;` to the `server {}` section of your nginx configuration.

 ## I have to visit Firefly III through /public/ and it gives me a warning?